Combined Stochastic and Robust Optimization for Electric Autonomous Mobility-on-Demand with Nested Benders Decomposition: Related Work

-In transportation research, variants of Benders decomposition has been successfully applied to a variety of different problems.
+In transportation research, variants of Benders decomposition have been successfully applied to a variety of different problems.
 A stabilized Benders algorithm has been used to solve a two-stage stochastic program for locating recharging stations in one-way electric car-sharing systems under demand uncertainty, demonstrating scalability to hundreds of large-scale demand scenarios \citep{CALIK2019121}.
 An exact Benders decomposition embedded in a branch-and-cut framework has been developed to strategically locate mini-depots for last-mile crowd-shipping, achieving significant computational speedups and cost savings \citep{NIETOISAZA202262}.
-A hybrid approach combining Benders decomposition with NSGA-II has been proposed for the joint optimization of EV charging station placement and pricing, enabling efficient infrastructure deployment while balancing conflicting objectives such as consumer pricing and operator profitability \citep{AMEER2025126385}.
+A hybrid approach combining Benders decomposition with NSGA-II has been proposed for the joint optimization of EV charging station placement and pricing, enabling efficient infrastructure deployment while balancing conflicting objectives such as consumer pricing and operator profitability \citep{AMEER2025126385}.Despite these advances, existing decomposition methods either assume stagewise independence (e.g., SDDP), rely on convexity, or are not designed for real-time MPC implementations with integer variables and temporally correlated uncertainties.
+The EAMoD setting considered here requires solving large-scale multi-stage MILPs with coupled uncertainties and integrality constraints, motivating the development of a tailored Nested Benders approach.

 The fleet composition, including the fleet size and individual vehicle attributes such as battery size and energy efficiency, affects how the fleet is optimized, the service quality provided, and the operational cost.
 For example, a less energy-efficient vehicle would need to charge more often compared to an efficient vehicle.
 Alternatively, the less energy-efficient vehicle could have a larger battery to compensate for its inefficiency, but this would increase costs and have a higher environmental impact.
 Few studies have incorporated fleet composition into the evaluation of EAMoD fleet performance.
 The effects of battery size and fleet size have been explored in \citep{paparella2023electric}.
 However, fast charging and varying energy efficiency were not considered.
-In this paper, we address this research gap by investigating both battery size (40, 70, and 100 kWh), energy efficiency (efficient, medium efficient, inefficient), fleet size and charger availability with realistic DC fast charging dynamics \citep{WASSILIADIS}.